 Please note, there will be apparatus sharing in this class.

-Beginner Silks: Beginner Aerial Silks is the next step in a students journey after Intro to Fabric if they decide to join the Aerial Silks stream of the curriculum.
+Beginner Silks: Beginner Aerial Silks is the next step in a students journey after Intro to Aerials if they decide to join the Aerial Silks stream of curriculum.
 Students will learn to tie footlocks, climb the silks, and begin to work on unsupported inverts and hipkeys as appropriate.
 Students will transfer some of their hammock poses to the footlock, while expanding their vocabulary substantially to include skills on double skills footlocks, single silks footlocks, inverted skills, and some fun extras!
 The idea of fabric theory is introduced and students will learn body flags and many variations.
 All students are unique and progress at their own pace, generally students should expect to spend 4-8 months minimum in the Beginner Silks level.

 Students entering Advanced Aerial Silks are expected to be familiar with wrapping from Knee Hooks and Hip Keys, Double and Triple Foot Wraps, more complex climbs, as well the wraps for foundational drops.
 Students should be working on strong drop form and control in their drops.
 Advanced Silks will introduce students to more difficult drops, including multi-plane drops and slack drops.
 There is an emphasis on the introduction of c-shaping and utilizing that strength in drops, wheel downs, and other movements.